tommyettinger/funderby/README.md

   - Single-argument and dual-argument Predicates,
   - Single-argument and dual-argument Consumers and BiConsumers,
   - Single-argument Functions that return possibly a different type,
-  - Dual-argument BiFunctions that either
+  - Dual-argument BiFunctions that could
     - Take two arguments with one type and return possibly a different type, or that
+    - Take two arguments of different types and return the first type, or
     - Take two arguments of different types and return the second type.

 Most of these use a consistent naming format.